ScilifelabDataCentre/scilifelab-metadata-templates/genomics/README.md

 - TODO xlsx, includes instructions and CV terms
 - TODO json, includes CV terms

 The _.tsv_ files are split between the cases for single and paired reads to comply with the format and fields required for interactive submission to ENA using the Webin Portal.
-Note that the organisational metadata fields present at the end of the _.tsv_ do not need to be included in a submission to ENA, but are relevant for data provenance for the researcher as well as other metadata consumers at SciLifeLab.
+Note that the organisational metadata fields present at the end of the _.tsv_ should be excluded in a submission to ENA, but are relevant for data provenance for the researcher as well as other metadata consumers at SciLifeLab.

 ## Technical metadata required by ENA